The-Devil-DCLXVI/Betfred-Slot-Assistant/README.md

-# Betfred Slot Assistant (Unofficial) — Desktop App
+# Betfred Slot Assistant — Desktop App

 This is an Electron desktop app that loads Betfred.com and injects the existing **Betfred Slot Assistant** bundle (`main.iife.js`) + CSS (`styles.css`).